 However, there are still a great many people who do not understand how ransomware continues to impact their devices.

-Primarily ransomware arrives at your computer system via email attachments or deceptive pop-up normally meant for Bait and switch Hacking.
+Primarily, ransomware arrives at your computer system via email attachments or deceptive pop-ups normally meant for Bait and switch Hacking.

-Once it arrives on your system, typically it will act very fast, encrypting all your files, keeping only one copy of the decryption key, and offering to let you buy your data back, for a few hundred dollars as ransom.
+Once it arrives on your system, typically it will act very fast, encrypting all your files, keeping only one copy of the decryption key, and offering to let you buy your data back for a few hundred dollars as a ransom.

-For the most part, you cant do nothing about decrypting your data unless you actually pay them and get a decryption key.
+For the most part, you can do nothing about decrypting your data unless you actually pay them and get a decryption key.

-Having said that most ransomware these days arrive in some sort of email attachments, along with a specially crafted message that encourages you to open the file and look at it, Cyber Crooks have learned new innovative ways to make the message look legitimate to home users and businesses:
+Having said that most ransomware these days arrives in some sort of email attachment, along with a specially crafted message that encourages you to open the file and look at it, cybercrooks have learned new innovative ways to make the message look legitimate to home users and businesses:

-The body of the message tries to convince the user to open the attachment by alerting them to alleged reference number to their delivery and asking the recipient to show the reference number for successful delivery.
+The body of the message tries to convince the user to open the attachment by alerting them to the alleged reference number for their delivery and asking the recipient to show the reference number for successful delivery.

 This creates a sense of urgency that may push users to view the attachment.

-Opening the .js file in the attachment subjects the user’s system to infection of the ransomware malware, which may download other malware onto the affected system.
+Opening the .js file in the attachment subjects the user’s system to infection by the ransomware malware, which may download other malware onto the affected system.

 Once the file is executed, The ransomware then communicates with its servers.
 Upon successful connection, the server responds with a public key and a corresponding payment address.

-This happens so quickly that the user gets very little time to actually realise that his system is getting attacked.
+This happens so quickly that the user has very little time to actually realize that his system is being attacked.

-Within few minutes all the files (that includes users documents and other important files) are encrypted and to decrypt it, the user has to pay a fixed ransom amount to the payment address that is being displayed on his screen.
+Within a few minutes, all the files (including user documents and other important files) are encrypted, and to decrypt them, the user has to pay a fixed ransom amount to the payment address that is displayed on his screen.

-Upon successful payments, the ransomware then requests its server for a corresponding private key to decrypt users data – without it, decryption is impossible.
+Upon successful payments, the ransomware then requests its server for a corresponding private key to decrypt the user’s data; without it, decryption is impossible.

 Does Antivirus detect them?

-No for the most part.
-Most Ransomware’s have several layers of defence to thwart antivirus detection.
+No, for the most part.
+Most ransomware has several layers of defense to thwart antivirus detection.

-Secondly its practically impossible to track ransomware through network traffic monitoring.
-Since they use Tor and HTTPS connection to make encrypted calls to their servers.
+Secondly, it is practically impossible to track ransomware through network traffic monitoring.
+Since they use Tor and HTTPS connections to make encrypted calls to their servers,

-However, there are few antivirus companies like sophos, trendmicro and bitdefender that have been consistently studying and monitoring Ransomware’s and its variants and have successfully incorporated the corresponding detection mechanism in their products.
+However, there are few antivirus companies like Sophos, Trendmicro, and Bitdefender that have been consistently studying and monitoring ransomware and its variants and have successfully incorporated the corresponding detection mechanism into their products.

 Ransomware Attack has become a menace in today’s times.

-Over the past 2 years, the ransomware landscape has substantially grown and is ever-growing since then.
+Over the past 2 years, the ransomware landscape has substantially grown and has been ever-growing since then.

 Cybercriminals are extensively using and producing new variants of the ransomware malware due to its easy deployment and potential for huge profits.